Carlos Lemos (fighter): Media and educational contributions

 In recent years, Lemos has expanded his efforts to educate the BJJ community through digital platforms.
 He has contributed to instructional content, including online classes and technique breakdowns, often in collaboration with Gracie Barra’s global network.
 These efforts have made his knowledge accessible to a broader audience, reinforcing his role as an ambassador of the sport.
 Additionally, Lemos has been featured in interviews and podcasts, where he discusses his journey, the evolution of BJJ, and the importance of resilience—themes that resonate with his experiences during the global pandemic and beyond.

 Personal life and legacy

-Now in his mid-40s, Carlos Lemos Jr. remains deeply connected to his roots in Rio de Janeiro while embracing his life in the United States.
+Now in his mid-40s, Carlos Lemos Jr. remains connected to his roots in Rio de Janeiro while embracing his life in the United States.
 His multilingual abilities (fluent in Portuguese, English, and other languages) have aided his mission to spread BJJ globally.
 As a father and family man, he often speaks about the parallels between raising a family and building a jiu-jitsu community, emphasizing discipline, respect, and mutual support.
-His legacy is not only in his titles but in the countless students he has inspired to pursue excellence both on and off the mats.
+He says his legacy is not only in his titles but in the countless students he has inspired to pursue excellence both on and off the mats.